MaxLeiter/sortablejs-vue3/README.md

 # SortableJS-vue3

 This is a thin wrapper around the great [SortableJS](https://github.com/SortableJS/Sortable) library.
-I had many issues migration from Vue.Draggable to vue.draggable.next, and after briefly investigating I decided that it was too complicated and a smaller solution was the answer.
+I had many issues migrating from Vue.Draggable to vue.draggable.next, and after briefly investigating I decided that it was too complicated and a smaller solution was the answer.
 This wrapper tries to keep you as close to Sortable and vanilla JS as possible.
-Note that this library is small enough (see https://github.com/MaxLeiter/sortablejs-vue3/blob/main/src/components/Sortable.vue) that I recommend including it in your project without using npm.
+Note that this library is small enough (see https://github.com/MaxLeiter/sortablejs-vue3/blob/main/src/components/Sortable.vue) that I recommend including it in your project without using npm and importing it as a local component.
+All you need is the linked file.

 ## Usage
 You can see some demo usage at https://github.com/MaxLeiter/sortablejs-vue3/blob/main/src/components/HelloWorld.vue